php-fig/fig-standards/proposed/phpdoc.md

     }
   ```

-  An example of use that falls beyond the scope of this Standard is to document
-  the variable in a foreach explicitly; several IDEs use this information to
-  assist their auto-completion functionality.

 * "DocComment" is a special type of comment which MUST

   - start with the character sequence `/**` followed by a whitespace character